-In the first quarter of fiscal 2023, we executed a restructuring plan to redirect resources to highest return activities, and also continued restructuring activities related to the establishment of an international headquarters in Cork, Ireland.
-Aggregate restructuring charges incurred under these two plans during the quarter totaled \$11 million.
+In the first six months of fiscal 2023, we executed a restructuring plan to redirect resources to highest return activities, and also continued restructuring activities related to the establishment of an international headquarters.
+Aggregate restructuring charges incurred under these two plans during the second quarter and first six months totaled \$11 million and \$22 million, respectively.